backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 know that this has succeeded?
 -->

-- provide a checkpoint functionality which can be used in task actions
+- we will provide extended task API in scaffolder with a necessary tools to let tasks implement retries
-- make built-in actions idempotent
+- make built-in actions retryable
-- enhance task UI with a possibility to retry the failed task from the last failed step
+- enable the user to retry the failed task
-- preserve a workspace till task succeeded or archived
+- should be possible to retry the task on a different scaffolder instance
+- we would like to retry from any state and not tearing down or overwriting what was created before.
+- we would like to be resilient to upstream failures, i.e. a request to create a remote repository failed and repository was created, it should be handled gracefully.

 ### Non-Goals